bgs25/OrderRegression/README.md

 # OrderRegression
-R package implementing the order regression methods as in &lt;insert arxiv link>.
+R package implementing the order regression methods as in https://arxiv.org/abs/2109.11281.

 It can be installed by typing into R: